Gwals/ProductSales_project/README.md

 - For Email + Call method most customers spent more on products, with fewer customers spending less on product

 ## Recomendations
--Based on the analysis the following is recommended:
+- Based on the analysis the following is recommended:
- -the Email + Call method is recommended for its consistent average revenue growth, making it the most effective sales strategy over time.
+ - the Email + Call method is recommended for its consistent average revenue growth, making it the most effective sales strategy over time.